Skip to main content

 In rollups there is a sequencer that posts transactions and the results to the L1 chain.
 If the result is invalid/wrong, then there is a dispute period where some ETH amount (called a fidelity bond) can be won by detecting the fraudulent result.

-Example: The sequencer posts the following data to the L1 chain: "given transactions: Transfer 3 from A to B, Transfer 1 from B to C, Transfer 1 from C to A, the state of all accounts is " where is a compressed version of the new L2 state, the L2 state root.
+given transactions: Transfer 3 from A to B, Transfer 1 from B to C, Transfer 1 from C to A, the state root of all accounts is 0xdeadbeef

-After the sequencer has done this, then a verifier can post a statement "it's not , it's " during the dispute period, and reap a reward, part of the fidelity bond.
+during the dispute period, and reap a reward, part of the fidelity bond.
 The verifier posts a fraud proof, and figuring out of this fraud proof is real or not can involve an interactive back and forth that takes a long time on-chain.

 This dispute protocol requires smart contract support.

-If we look at this from the point of view of the Ethereum client in your phone, the client would connect to multiple Ethereum nodes to first figure out what the latest correct block is.
-After having found the correct last block, it will look inside the block to find the that defines what the L2 state is.
+If we look at this from the point of view of the Ethereum client, the client would connect to multiple other Ethereum clients to first figure out what the latest correct block is.

 When starting this process, when the client wants to understand what the latest block is, it can be given different possible "tips" on the last block, and it needs to figure out which one is correct.
 In PoW systems, this is (easily) done by having the client calculate the total work the miners have done since the start of the system, and trust that to be the last tip.
-The point is, that a client needs to understand which block is the latest by evaluating some consensus algorithm.
+In general, a client needs to understand which block is the latest by evaluating some consensus algorithm.
 When this is done, it can extracted from the smart contract that manages the L2 rollup logic.

 ditaa

-So how can the clients (on your phone) read that the L2 state is after those L2 transactions have executed?
+So how can the clients (on your phone) read that the L2 state is 0xdeadbeef after those L2 transactions have executed?

-The Coinweb light client will, a bit similar to the Ethereum light client, need to figure out what the "tip" is, but instead of trying to find the latest Ethereum block by asking a set of Ethereum network nodes, it will ask the Coinweb network nodes for the latest coinweb state, the .
+The Coinweb light client will, a bit similar to the Ethereum client, need to figure out what the "tip" is, but instead of trying to find the latest Ethereum block by asking a set of Ethereum network nodes, it will ask the Coinweb network nodes for the latest coinweb state, the hash.
 Similarly to the Ethereum case, there can be different states proposed by different Coinweb nodes.

 ditaa